maibennett/sta235/exampleSite/content/Project/FinalPresentation/_index.md

 ## Final presentations

-Final presentations will be conducted during finals, and every student in the group has to be present, though only one (1) will present (it will be randomly selected).
+Final presentations will be conducted during finals, and every student in the group has to be present, though only two (2) will present (they will be randomly selected).
 All students should be prepared to answer questions.

 Presentations will be short presentations (5 minutes) followed by a couple of questions.
 All slides need to be submitted by Thursday Dec.
 8th by noon.